faisalkhan131a/Bash-Scripting/Application Monitoring Script/About.md

 # Tasks

 As the name suggests this is a monitoring script which when executed, will print some necessary information about Application 1 and Module 1 and their usage of server side resources.
 It will also print some basic server side statistics which were captured at the moment of script execution.
-The tasks performed by the script is as follows-
+Goals of this script are as follows-

-1. Shows CPU usage at the moment of script execution
+1. Show CPU usage at the moment of script execution
-2. Shows Hrad Disk usage at the moment of script execution
+2. Show Hrad Disk usage at the moment of script execution
-3. Shows Free, Used and Total memory of the server.
+3. Show Free, Used and Total memory of the server.
-4. Shows server uptime.
+4. Show server uptime.
-5. Shows Application 1 memory usage and process uptime (in days).
+5. Show Application 1 memory usage and process uptime (in days).
-6. Shows Module 1 memory usage and process uptime (in days).
+6. Show Module 1 memory usage and process uptime (in days).
-7. Shows Apache Tomcat web container memory usage and process uptime (in days).
+7. Show Apache Tomcat web container memory usage and process uptime (in days).
-8. Shows active MySQL processes and query processing time for our query.
+8. Show active MySQL processes and query processing time for our query.
-9. Shows CPU usage of the MySQL process.
+9. Show CPU usage of the MySQL process.
-10. Runs MySQL queries and shows the result of the queries.
+10. Run MySQL queries and shows the result of the queries.

 For the ease of understanding, I have divided the bash script into 4 Blocks and provided comments inside the script file to explain the purpose of the written code.
 Let me summarize the tasks of each Blocks down below.